KSP-KOS/KOS/doc/source/addons/AGX.rst

 **Usage:**
 Adds action groups AG11 through AG250 to kOS that are interacted with the same way as the AG1 through AG10 bindings in base kOS are.

 Anywhere you use ``AG1``, you can use ``AG15`` in the same way.

-**Behavior changes to be aware of:**
-All action groups (from 1 through 250) now have their on/off state monitored and it is based on the state of the actions in the group.
-See Action State Montioring and Animation Delay below for how animations affect this.
-Note this means that an action assigned to one action group can change the on/off state of a second action group when the same action is present in both action groups.

-For Action Groups 11 through 250 there must be an action assigned to the group in order to toggle their state on/off.
-The Script Trigger action on the kOS computer is provided for this purpse.
-Assigning the Script Trigger action this way will also allow you to name the action group on AGX's GUI so you can remember what it does and allow you trigger that action group via mouse-click.
-Action Groups 1 through 10 can still be triggered even if empty as per stock behavior.
+(AG11 through AG250 explicitly behave the same as the 10 stock groups.
+Please file a bug report if they do not.)

+**Script Trigger action:**
+Installing AGX adds the "Script Trigger" action to all kOS computer parts.
+This action is a null action that does not activate anything but serves as a placeholder to enhance action groups in kOS.

+When an action group has the Script Trigger action assigned, on that action gorup you can now:

+-Name the action group so you remember what that action group does in your code when you trigger it.
+-Activate the action group with a mouse click on-screen, no more tying up your entire keyboard with various script trigger keys.
+-Enable group state feedback so you can have your script change the groups state as feedback as to what the script is doing.
+Green being On and Red being Off.
+(Toggle option in AGX.)

 **Basic Quick Start:**